 - Projects require too much of your time or your input to move forward, and they don’t move forward without your constant attention.

 - When you write out your Entrepreneur Scorecard, you have lots of entries in the 1st two left-hand columns.
 Not sure what that is?
-Quick-shot: 4 columns, titled Admin, Work, Management, Strategy.
+Quick-shot: Make 4 columns titled: Admin / Work / Management / Strategy.
 Log your activities each day — where do you spend the most time??

-- OR maybe you’re involved appropriately (more or less) but there are too many projects going all at once which spreads you too think
+- OR maybe you’re involved appropriately (more or less) but there are too many projects going all at once which spreads you too thin

 How many of you think that the way you’re working now is ok to scale?